 Then we do 1,000 realizations like this, in order to show the distribution of the best fits.
 For instance, in Fig.\ref{fig:corner1} and Tab.\ref{tab:parameters}, we can be 68\% certain (are 68\% sure) that the MLE value of the spectral index $\alpha$ in Different Noise Realization is limited to the range $2.34^{+0.11}_{-0.11}$ for lensed scenario, covering the true value of $a=2.40$.
 Detailed results and discussions are presented in the next section.

-Although in principle, we need to compare the estimation by using Lensed data under Un-Lensed/Lensed model, rather than Lensed/Un-Lensed data under Un-Lensd model in our methodology.
-Because the reality is, the data are all Lensed, and ignoring lensing effect is at the likelihood Eq.\ref{eq:posterior} when recovering parameters.
+Although in principle in Eq.\ref{eq:posterior}, we need to compare the estimation by using Lensed data under the Un-Lensed/Lensed model, rather than Lensed/Un-Lensed data under the Un-Lensd model in our methodology.
+Since the data are all lensed, the consequence of ignoring the lensing effect can be calculated in Eq.\ref{eq:posterior}.
 The difference lies in the acquisition of the reference truth value, that is Un-Lensed data to Un-Lensed model here, and Lensed data to Lensed model in reality.
 But the introduction of one more convolution of lensing effect beyond the convolution of noise as Eq.\ref{eq:conv3} for a single event into Eq.\ref{eq:posterior}, would increase the computational effort to unmanageable.
-Therefore we simply use the Un-Lensed data under Un-Lensed model to get the same un-biased estimation as Lensed data under Lensed model.
+Therefore we simply use the Un-Lensed data under the Un-Lensed model to get the same un-biased estimation as Lensed data under Lensed model.
 Or from another perspective, we use the Lensed/Un-Lensed data as a comparison, instead.